In this lesson, we explore types of learning and action that help teachers to meet their potential.

 You may have had the assumption that a 200-hour or 500-hour training would give you what you needed to be a teacher.
-But, like your colleagues, you soon realized that the trainings are simply a beginning, and the knowledge base you can draw from is endless.
+But, like your colleagues, you soon realized that the trainings are simply a beginning, and the knowledgebase you are drawing from is endless.
 To become the best teacher you can be naturally requires a commitment to continuous learning.

 This career means turning your passion, practice and learning into the actual act of teaching, and then refining your skills in an effort to inspire, inform and support students.